theuwufurry/Comet-electric-bogloo-2-improved-breeding/README.md

 - removed all implmentation of mithic mobs and whatever
 - hard coded all apis made by ixume
 - removed waves
 - updated to latest version 1.21.10
+- bundled in packet events

 you will get 0 support from me if you deside to use this